 Tekskil Industries was founded in 1981 by a group of engineers who were dissatisfied with the status quo.

-It featured an on-board flat panel plasma display, simultaneous edit and prompt, a sophisticated communication system for remote feeds and a solid-state cartridge for secure script storage.
-Sales of the 909C boomed, and Tekskil soon was selling its products to an international market ranging from North America to Europe and even the Far East.
+First off the line was the 909 series, a robust, lightweight monitor prompting system designed specifically for small studios.
+Orders for hundreds rolled in.
+That success was quickly followed by the 909C, the industry’s first purpose- built computer prompter.
+It featured an on-board plasma display, simultaneous edit and prompt, a sophisticated communication system for remote feeds and a solid-state cartridge for secure script storage.
+Sales of the 909C boomed, and Tekskil products were in demand to an international market ranging from North America to Europe and even the Far East.

 Over the past 4 decades, Tekskil engineers have continued to design and

 manufacture equipment to support presentation excellence.